 - Feeling tearful, fatigued or emotionally tired

 It is important to note that there are some overlapping symptoms of depression and anxiety.
 Also, a person with the co-occurring disorders doesn’t have to experience all symptoms in order to be living with depression and anxiety.
-They may also have more symptoms of one disorder than the other.
+They may also have more symptoms of one disorder than the other, but this can be determined when a medical professional performs an anxiety diagnosis and a depression diagnosis.

 Advice for those living with depression and anxiety